trusche/httplog/README.md

 use this in a production environment as it is monkey-patching the respective HTTP implementations.
 You have been warned - use at your own risk.

+### Sponsors

+HttpLog is kindly sponsored by [SerpApi](https://serpapi.com).
+Scrape Google and other search engines from their fast, easy, and complete API.
+And use httplog to debug your implementation if you're using Ruby :)

 ### Installation

 ```bash